Skizzium/binary-vdf-parser/README.md

 # VDF Parser
 ## Decoding Guide
-VDFs are formatted in LE (little endian), meaning multi-byte values should be interpreted left-to-right.
+VDFs are formatted in LE (little endian), meaning multi-byte values should be interpreted right-to-left.
 For example, a 16bit integer `0x01 0x00` should be interpreted as 1 instead of 256.
 In Node.js, use `buffer.readUInt32LE()` to read a 32bit unsigned integer.

 There are a few bytes that will appear before any data.
 These bytes indicate which type of data will follow:
 - The first data type is a map (or object, in JS terms), represented by `0x00`.
 The next byte will be the first entry inside of this new map.